jbeeko/TypeUp/README.md

 >
 ```

-This is a very simple example but already the advantage to letting the FSharp type provide a data definition language can be seen.
+This is a very simple example (A larger example is [here](#a-larger-example)), and tooling support is still rudimentatary but already the advantage to letting the FSharp type provide a data definition language can be seen.
 For example a misnamed field results in
 ```
 Error in Ln: 7 Col: 5
 Citys: Vancouver